 pdCensus2010: U.S. Census demographics are an indispensable tool for businesses, organizations, schools, researchers, students, and government. pdCensus2010 provides more than 150 of the most important Census 2010 variables in an easy-to-use format.

-It has been five years in the making and tested in the field for one year—and the release date for pdLatino will be May 2014.
+It has been five years in the making and tested in the field for one year—and the release date for pdLatino is summer 2014.

 The product will contain three databases designed specifically for Hispanic/Latino names: Nicknames, Surnames, and Gender.

 “It is a capital mistake to theorize before one has data.”

 —Sherlock Holmes, A Study in Scarlet (Arthur Conan Doyle)

 “If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.”

 —Jim Barksdale, former Netscape CEO